jmp1548/CareDash-Test/README.md

 # Test

-Limited resources only allowed for testing on the follow:
+Limited resources only allowed for testing on the following:
 - Tested in modern browsers (Chrome, Safari, and Firefox).
 - Tested on samsung galaxy s7
 - All breakpoints are designed for